 Why is Ōkunoshima so overrun with rabbits?

-The main reason people think the island is overrun with rabbits is because the island was a gas weapon testing facility during WWII, leaving all it’s test subjects (the rabbits) behind.
+The main reason people think the island is overrun with rabbits is that the island was a gas weapon testing facility during WWII, leaving all its test subjects (the rabbits) behind.
 Though this is a possible reason for the nearly 1000 rabbits that inhabit the island today, experts have claimed they were euthanized before the program was shut down.

-The other possible reasons for rabbit island (or perhaps rumours) are:
+The other possible reasons for rabbit island (or perhaps rumors) are:

 - A few rabbits were brought over and set free by a British couple in the 1970’s

 - Rabbits were released by a nearby school in the 1970’s